ckan/ckanext-spatial/README.rst

 Configuration - CSW Server
 --------------------------

+.. note:: **Deprecated:** The old csw plugin has been deprecated, please see `ckan-pycsw`_
+    for details on how to integrate with pycsw.

 Configure the CSW Server with the following keys in your CKAN config file (default values are shown)::